Painted Wolf Wines and Paintings; Wine and Wilddogs, Art for Impact

-Stop Press!…..Jeremy and Emma Borg of Painted Wolf Wines have chosen another of my paintings as a label for their new wine Pictus III…..
+Stop Press 2014!…..Jeremy and Emma Borg of Painted Wolf Wines chose another of my paintings as a label for their blend Pictus III…..

 Snare and her Brother...painting by Lin Barrie